jht9629-nyu/IM-Screens-2023/weeks/02_code.md

 ## Homework Week02

-Install a p5js sketch on one of the screens.
+Install a p5js sketch on one of the screens in the hall.

 - add a link to your sketch on the [wiki home page](https://github.com/jht9629/IM-Screens/wiki#week-02-homework)